-The term Auditing generally refers to a financial statement audit.
-Auditing is the examination of records and reports of an organization by external specialists to ensure that financial statement is accurate and fair.
+The term auditing generally refers to a financial statements audit.
+Auditing is the examination of an organization’s records and reports by an independent auditor (generally called an external auditor or CPA firm) to ensure that the financial statement is accurate and fair.

-The audit is a legal requirement for some companies when there are possibilities to intentionally misstate financial statements.
-Public auditing by independent accountants is conducted to test whether the financial statements are prepared in accordance with Generally Accepted Accounting Principles (GAAP).
+The audit is a legal requirement for some companies when there are possibilities to misstate financial statements intentionally.
+Public auditing by independent accountants tests whether the financial statements are prepared by Generally Accepted Accounting Principles (GAAP).

-Audit is an independent investigation of financial records and the results of the investigation is reported to shareholders of the organization.
+The audit is an independent investigation of financial records and the investigation results are reported to the organization’s shareholders.

 Types of Audits

-There are many types of audit according to the objectives, scopes and purposes.
+There are many types of audits according to the objectives, scopes, and purposes.
 Different types of audits are described here:

-External Audit is performed by external organizations to provide an unbiased opinion.
+External organizations perform external audits to provide an unbiased opinion.
 The Big Four audit firms that provide external audit services are KPMG, PWC, EY, and Deloitte.
-External auditors are required to maintain the professional code of ethics and follow International Standards on Auditing.
+External auditors must maintain the professional code of ethics and follow International Standards for Auditing.

-Internal audits are conducted by the employees of the organization and the audit report is given to management and the board of directors.
-The objective of an internal audit is to make improvements to internal controls and to ensure compliance with laws and regulations.
+The organization’s employees conduct internal audits and the audit report is given to management and the board of directors.
+An internal audit’s objective is to improve internal controls and ensure compliance with laws and regulations.

 Statutory Audit is required by law or local authority for the audit of financial statements of specific types of entities.
-The statutory audit report will be issued by the auditor and the entity will submit it to the government body.
+The auditor will issue the statutory audit report and the entity will submit it to the government body.